ohYanoox/HealthTag/README.md

 HealthTag is a simple plugin created by Yanoox for use in pocketmine software servers.

-This plugin displays the life point number of players below their nickname.
+This plugin displays the life point number of players below their nickname :D

 How to use ?
 ============